Dream-Launch-Studios/saas-guys/PRD.md

 User Profile & Subscription: Account management for individual users.
 This includes a profile page, subscription/billing information, API key management (if applicable), and usage history.
 The platform may offer tiered plans (free trial, monthly/annual premium) with features like unlimited projects or advanced AI models.

 Help and Onboarding: Contextual help tooltips, an FAQ section, and possibly a short tutorial or tour guiding new users through the steps.
-Since CodeGuide emphasizes quick onboarding (“Quick Sign-Up,” “Built for AI coding” steps), the platform should ensure new users can start their first project within minutes.
+Since vibedocs emphasizes quick onboarding (“Quick Sign-Up,” “Built for AI coding” steps), the platform should ensure new users can start their first project within minutes.

 User Flows